Responsible Office: Office of Cybersecurity

 - Dual tunneling (also called split tunneling) is NOT permitted; only one network connection is allowed.
 All traffic during the VPN connection will go through the UTHSC network and will be subject to the same controls as Intranet traffic.

-- VPN Concentrators/Gateways are installed and managed by the UTHSC ITS.
+- VPN Concentrators/Gateways are installed and managed by the UTHSC Information Technology Services (ITS).

 - For workstations (desktops and laptops), only the ITS approved VPN client may be used.

 - Any device and/or network connected via VPN to the UTHSC network is subject to the policies, standards, and practices that apply to UTHSC-owned equipment, i.e., devices must be configured to comply with all UTHSC Security Policies and must accept any Network Access Control agents required for enforcement of these policies and standards.

 - All computers connected to UTHSC internal networks via VPN, or any other technology must use up-to-date anti-virus software.

 - All computers connected to UTHSC internal networks via VPN must have the latest operating system security patches applied.

 - VPN use is controlled minimally using password management and two- factor authentication.

 - Failure to comply with this policy will be reported as an information security violation and may result in loss of network and system privileges for the computer and/or disciplinary action per Practice-InfoSec-GP-001.04- Information Security Violations for the individual violating the policy.